joshuahala/startup/README.md

 + done 20% - Stores and retrieves credentials in MongoDB
 + done 20% - Restricts application functionality based upon authentication

+# Websocket Deliverable
+### Notes
+My application now uses websocket to handle communication between players.
+The Play.html page shows notifications of when other players are starting a game and what they score when they end a game.
+It also notifies you when another player has lost three times in a row and their character is vulnerable to attack.
+It shows a pop-up message that gives you the option to try to steal their character.

++ done Prerequisite: Simon WebSocket deployed to your production environment
++ done Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
++ done Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
++ done Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
++ done WebSocket support for data pushed from the backend
++ done 20% - Backend listens for WebSocket connection
++ done 20% - Frontend makes WebSocket connection
++ done 30% - Data sent over WebSocket connection
++ done 30% - WebSocket data displayed in the application interface